413J4NDR0/syrian-refugee-crisis-project/README.md

 ![This image by Alexander Zemlianichenko depicts Syrian refugees crossing the Aegean Sea by dinghy to reach the Greek island of Kos.
 Alexander Zemlianichenko/AP](http://www.sigmalive.com/en/uploads/images/news/European_Commission-migrant-crisis-thanou.jpg)

-This is a website I programmed for a Summer 2017 Duke University Data+ Project that sought to analyze how images of Syrian refugees .
+This is a website I programmed for a Summer 2017 Duke University Data+ Project that analyzed how images of Syrian refugees were being disseminated by news agencies.
+More information on the project background and our methodologies is available on the Github pages site.
 My contributions to this project consisted of:

 - Engineering a scalable Java application that interfaces with the AP Photos database, conducts reverse image searches for articles using AP images featuring Syrian refugees, and compiles article text into a database